+Taking professional-quality photos does not have to be complicated.
+With a few simple tips and techniques, anyone can take beautiful photos for personal or professional use.
 For those who are a novice in photography, learning how to take pictures properly can seem quite intimidating.
 There is so much information available it is easy to understand why people become overwhelmed.
-The next few paragraphs will provide you with some hints as to how you can improve the quality of your shots.
+The next few paragraphs will provide you with some hints as to tips for taking better pictures and how you can improve the quality of your shots.

-If you dawdle, your subject may move away, the lighting might change, or something else may ruin the shot that you have worked so hard to frame.
-The faster you snap pictures, the better chance you have of getting a good one!
+If you shake, your subject may move, the lighting may change, or something else may ruin the shot you worked so hard to frame.
+The faster you shoot, the better chance you have of getting a good photo!

-A good photography tip is to focus on subjects that interest you.
-If you find yourself taking pictures of things that don’t interest you, it shouldn’t come as a surprise when you see that people aren’t interested in your photographs.
-Picking a subject that you’re passionate about is very important.
+A good photography tip is to focus on what interests you.
+If you find yourself photographing things that don’t interest you, don’t be surprised when you find that people aren’t interested in your photographs.
+It is very important to choose a subject that interests you.

 You don’t want to take the same old photo every other photographer has done.
 Look for unique shots that people haven’t seen before.
 Choose interesting subjects that aren’t going to bore anyone who sees them.
 If you want to make a name for yourself, this is essential.